ARWL2016/portfolio/README.md

 ## Portfolio

 #### To do
-- portfolio stats need correcting
+- update data and stats

 #### About this Project
 This project is a portfolio website created to showcase my personal web development projects and document my technical skills.